adults have diabetes

 Prediabetes is a serious health condition that increases the risk of developing type 2 diabetes, heart disease and stroke.
 A person with prediabetes has a blood sugar level higher than normal, but not high enough for a diagnosis of diabetes.
 Although an estimated 1 of every 3 U.S. adults had prediabetes in 2010, the vast majority of people living with prediabetes do not know they have it.

-People with type 2 diabetes need both daily blood sugar self-tests and A1C tests to help them and their doctors understand their blood sugar control because these tests measure blood sugar in different ways.
-Daily self-tests show a person with type 2 diabetes his or her blood sugar level at the time of the test.
+People with type 2 diabetes need both blood sugar self-tests and A1C tests to help them and their doctors understand their blood sugar control because these tests measure blood sugar in different ways.
+Self-tests show a person with type 2 diabetes his or her blood sugar level at the time of the test.
 The A1C test shows average blood sugar levels over a two to three month period.
 Both tests will help people with type 2 diabetes and their doctors set goals that are right for them.